 This chapter is an excellent review of DNA, RNA, proteins and the central dogma of molecular biology for biology majors.
-Most of these concepts are new to CS majors unless they have taken a molecular biology course in the recent past.
 The chapter covers the basics of gene structure, and gene expression and gives a brief introduction to molecular evolution.
 We shall cover most of the important concepts of this chapter in class.
 Please make sure that you know all the terms from "Biology Terms" that are found in this chapter.
 Definitely read the whole chapter.